exonet/exonet-api-php/docs/api_resources.md

 // Show an attribute value:
 echo $dnsRecord->attribute('name');

-// Get a related value, in this case the name of the DNS zone: echo $dnsRecord->related('zone')->get()->attribute('name');
+// Get a related value, in this example the name of the DNS zone: echo $dnsRecord->related('zone')->get()->attribute('name');
 ```